serverless/serverless/docs/providers/azure/guide/functions.md

            authLevel : anonymous
 ```

-The `handler` property points to the file and module containing the code you want to run in your function.
+The `handler` property points to the file (default filename: handler.js) and module containing the code you want to run in your function.

 ```javascript
 // handler.js